DataDog/hiring-engineers/answers.md

 ### Setting up your local Environment

-We will use [Vagrant](https://www.vagrantup.com/) to set up your local developement environment.
+We will use [Vagrant](https://www.vagrantup.com/) to set up the local development environment.
 Vagrant is a great tool for building and maintaining virtual environment setups and will help us to speed up things.
 We are going to follow Vagrant's [Getting Started](https://www.vagrantup.com/intro/getting-started) documentation, that guides us through all necessary steps to spin up a new Ubuntu VM instance in minutes: